 What the heck is Tupsula?

-Tupsula is a student house located in Tampere, Finland.
+Tupsula is a student house and commune located in Tampere, Finland.
 All of the house’s inhabitants are students of Tampere, with the majority being teekkaris (technology students).
 The house is owned by the Teekkari Foundation of Tampere and the local student housing foundation TOAS, the latter of which takes care of the building’s management and collecting rent.

 How does one get there?